kosso/TiScreenRecorder/README.md

 **Credit** :

-- For the inspiration in am unrelated test app by @mattbierner - https://github.com/mattbierner/tenome-app
+- For the inspiration in an unrelated test app by @mattbierner - https://github.com/mattbierner/tenome-app
 - For the instructions to show how to enable ARC only on selected (required) files in Titanium modules. - http://www.itexico.com/blog/bid/100221/Mobile-App-Development-Advanced-Tricks-For-iOS-Modules-In-Appcelerator-Titanium

 ------